lemachinarbo/comPWser/README.md

 - testing environment → tests/testing branch
 - And so on...

-The names of the branches doent matter but you have to keep in consideration we are asumming thats the model you are following.
-And that this setup doesnt gfit such things as [Trunk-based](https://atlassian.com/continuous-delivery/continuous-integration/trunk-based-development) workflows
+The branch names don’t matter, but keep in mind we’re assuming you’re following an environment-based branching model.
+This setup doesn’t fit workflows like [trunk-based development](https://atlassian.com/continuous-delivery/continuous-integration/trunk-based-development).

 > Tip: We have a more detailed [step-by-step guide](./.build/docs/guide.md)

 1. Create a [new GitHub repository](https://github.com/new) for your project, with an initial branch (main, master, or any name).
-2. Create a [Personal Access Token](https://github.com/settings/personal-access-tokens) with access to the repository you created and Read/Write access for actions, contents, deployments, secrets, variables, and workflows.
+2. Create a [Personal Access Token](https://github.com/settings/personal-access-tokens) with access to the repository you created and Read/Write access for `actions`, `contents`, `deployments`, `secrets`, `variables`, and `workflows`.
-3. Create an environment file using the `[.env template](./.build/templates/.env.example)` and complete all the information:
+3. Create an environment file using the [.env template](https://github.com/lemachinarbo/comPWser/blob/main/.build/templates/.env.example) and complete all the information:

 ```sh
 mv ./.build/templates/.env.example ./.env